mlzxy/caffe-fpga-opencl/README.md

 ## Contribution

-If you want to contribute, please read the [Contribution Guide](doc/Contribution_Guide.md), example provided!
+If you want to contribute, please read the [Contribution Guide](doc/Contribution_Guide.md), example provided.

 ## Limitation